JvRdgz/ft_server/README.md

 Those scripts modifies the autoindex instruction from the Nginx configuration file.
 At this moment, you are running the "default" Nginx configuration file, with the ``autoindex on``.
-But, if you run the ``autoindex_off.sh`` script, it will turn the autoindex instruction to *on* and if you reload the localhost web page that you run before on your web browser, it will shows a custom ``index.html`` file.
-This file are in the ``/var/www/html/`` directory, and by this way you can make your on web page!!
+But, if you run the ``autoindex_off.sh`` script, it will turn the autoindex instruction *of* and if you reload the localhost web page that you run before on your web browser, it will shows a custom ``index.html`` file.
+This file is allocated in the ``/var/www/html/`` directory, and you can change this custom index.html the way you want and start creating your onw web page!!
 Isn't that awesome?
 Eventually, if you want to close and stop the webserver, you have to type inside the container this command:
 ```